trendsAf/trendsaf-core/CONTRIBUTING.md

    - A clear description of the problem and proposed solution
    - Tests or documentation updates (if applicable)
    - Adherence to existing code style and contribution guidelines

+   - _Please sign the CLA via the prompt when you open your PR._

 ---